bodzaital/f1-graphics-css/README.md

 ![F1 TV graphics in CSS](images/header-v2021.png)

 A small CSS file to emulate the 2021 TV graphics of the Formula 1 world feed.
+The old 2018 version can be found [here](https://github.com/bodzaital/f1-graphics-css/tree/v2018)

 ## Usage